 Respect and reconciliation

-Responsible recreation is built on respect for the cultural values of the land and the long history of Indigenous cultures.
-Indigenous Peoples continue to steward these lands and waters that draw visitors from around the world.
+Responsible recreation is grounded in respect for the land’s cultural values and First Nations’ relationship to the land.
+First Nations continue to steward the lands and waters that draw visitors here from around the world.

-Indigenous Peoples use parks and protected areas for important cultural, social, and ceremonial purposes, including hunting, trapping, fishing, and gathering.
-Please do not disturb Indigenous Peoples participating in these or other activities.
+First Nations people use parks and protected areas for important cultural and social activities, including hunting, fishing, gathering, and ceremonies.
+Please allow space for First Nations people as they take part in these and other activities.

-To learn more about how we are contributing to reconciliation with Indigenous Peoples, see the Indigenous relations and reconciliation page.
+To learn about how we are contributing to reconciliation with First Nations, see the Indigenous relations and reconciliation page.

 Responsible day-hiking

-This short video features some great tips on how to prepare for a responsible day-hike.
+This short video features some great tips on how to prepare for a responsible day-hike in a BC Park.

 Campfire safety

-With the growing wildfire risk in B.C., campfires are allowed only in designated fire pits.
+With wildfire risk growing in B.C., campfires are usually only allowed in designated fire pits.
 Temporary bans are becoming more common.
-Always check the park’s webpage before your visit, to see if a campfire ban is in effect.
+Use our find a park tool to check the park’s webpage before visiting, to see if there is a campfire ban.

 To help prevent wildfires, never leave your campfire unattended.
 Make sure it is completely out before you leave.
 Sift the cold ashes through your hands to ensure the fire is 100 percent extinguished.

-For more information on preventing wildfires, see the camping and day-use guide page.
+For more important information on fire safety, see the prevent wildfires section of our camping and day-use guide.

 Peace and quiet

-People come to BC Parks to experience the calm of the natural world.
-Respect their experience and the natural peacefulness of open spaces.
-Deliberate or unnecessary noise, such as loud music, is not allowed at any time.
+Remember, people come to parks to experience the peace and calm of the natural world.
+Also, noise disturbs wildlife and makes it harder for animals to coexist with humans.
+Deliberate or unnecessary noise, such as loud music, is not allowed in BC Parks at any time.

 Hiking